Ahmedmma72/BOOM/README.md

 ## A suggested work plan (not mandatory)

-For technical details look up a already existing project or ask
+*For technical details look up an already existing project or just ask*

+Note: Database we grow in each step so be patient

 1. Create a database table for "crawled URLs" and another for "URLs to be crawled"
 2. Create a crawler that removes from the first table and adds to the second one